-All drug and intervention courts shall make available the option for participants to use court-approved medication-assisted treatment while participating in the programs of the court in accordance with the recommendations of the National Drug Court Institute.
-The State Court Administrator’s Office shall provide training for the courts on the new regulations, general disease state information for Alcohol Use Disorder, and appropriate evidence-based treatment options; including all FDA approved forms of medication-assisted treatment for Alcohol Use Disorder.
+All drug and intervention courts shall make available the option for participants to use medication-assisted treatment while participating in the programs of the court in accordance with the recommendations of the National Drug Court Institute.
+The State Court Administrator’s Office shall provide training for the courts on the new regulations, general disease state information for Alcohol Use Disorder and other substance use disorders (SUDs), and appropriate evidence-based treatment options; including all FDA approved forms of medication-assisted treatment for Alcohol Use Disorder.

 Adopted by the Criminal Justice Task Force on July 16, 2020